SiliconLabs/wisun_applications/wisun_node_monitoring/README_LFN.md

 This file can also be added to any LFN project, in order to make sure all settings are correct even for projects not based on the Wi-SUN Node Monitoring Application.

 - For each message, go the the corresponding line in [lfn_checks.h](lfn_checks.h) and use 'Go to definition' to go directly to the settings, and correct the value.

+## Power consumption optimisation

+For demonstration and debugging purposes, UART logging is enabled by default and outputs on VCOM.
+To achieve the lowest power consumption, you can disable it by uninstalling the **Tiny printf** component.
+This will save approximately 2.8 µA in EM2.